Virtual Event Profiling – Do You Know What Your Customers Want?

 Explicit profiling lets customers tell you what they want

 Explicit profiling involves customers providing information directly and explicitly.
 For example, pre and post-event surveys are the most common form of explicit profiling used at events.
 In addition to collecting survey data, there are a number of other mechanisms that can be used to collect explicit information from customers.
-For example, instant polls can be used throughout the course of a digital event to solicit responses on a number of topics.
+For example, instant polls can be used throughout the course of a virtual event to solicit responses on a number of topics.
 By spreading out the information collection process over a number of touches, event managers can increase response rates and data accuracy.
 Q&A sessions also represent a valuable opportunity to collect customer data.
 If you don’t have time to answer every question in real-time, make sure that this information is added to each customer’s profile for future engagement.
 Check out my previous post on for additional information.

 Implicit profiling links actions to expected behaviors